-Software: I generally use Jyotish Tools, because it provides concise tools needed for S. Iyer’s techniques.
-You can get 30 -day trial version of this software if you go online and download it.
+Software: For years, I used Jyotish Tools because it was easy and cheap.
+You can also get 30 -day trial version of this software if you go online and download it.
 This astrology software also comments about another kind of astrology system.
-Just ignore it, because it is not useful for our purpose.
-However, I also use Haydn’s Jyotish for determining Shadbala i.e., the strength of the planets, which is not calculated by Jyotish Tools.
-Haydn’s Jyotish (https://www.hjyotish.com) is also an excellent source for the longitudes and latitudes of thousands of cities around the world.
+Just ignore it because it is not useful for our purpose.
+However, I also use Haydn’s Jyotish for determining Shadbala, i.e., the strength of the planets, which Jyotish Tools do not calculate.
+Haydn’s Jyotish (https://www.hjyotish.com) is also an excellent source for the longitudes and latitudes of thousands of cities worldwide.

-Another program “Sri Jyoti Star” v6, is not only very accurate in its calculations but also very good in displaying the data that we need for our purposes on one sheet.
+Another program, “Sri Jyoti Star” v6, is very accurate in its calculations and very good at displaying the data that we need for our purposes on one sheet.
 This program is a bit expensive, but it is worth the price.
 Here also the demo version is available for 30 days.

 Recently I started using the software “Kala” (pronounced as Kaal, which means time in Hindi) written by Ernst Willhelm and his wife, Srishti.
 This is one software that allows me to work in any branch of astrology, such as Jaataka, Muhurtha, Varshaphala, Jaimini, Prashna, Ashatakvarga, Sankrantis, etc., etc. Since I use Solar return charts (varshaphala), this software calculates varsh-pati and maas-pati, which is ideal for me.
 Lately, I started using the Tropical zodiac for signs and the Sidereal zodiac for Vimshottri dashas.
 This software allows me this kind of flexibility.
 This was the main reason I discontinued Jyotish Tools.
 It also has a built-in atlas and daylight-saving information.
 “Kala” may be a bit expensive for the beginner of astrology, but it is worth ten times its price for a practitioner.